HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 #### Animations

 For accessibility, moving and blinking parts should be avoided unless users have some control on them.
-Regarding sustainability, animations are costly: they tend to increase the battery discharge speed and CPU consumption (which might in the end reduce the autonomy of a smartphone).
+Regarding sustainability, animations are costly: they tend to increase the battery discharge speed and CPU consumption—which might in the end reduce the autonomy of a smartphone.
 They also involve retrieving and running some code, which might delay rendering.

 The (infamous) case of carousel is documented on these pages:

 - <a hreflang="en" href="https://shouldiuseacarousel.com/">Why you shouldn't use them</a>
 - <a hreflang="en" href="https://www.smashingmagazine.com/2022/04/designing-better-carousel-ux/">What can be done instead</a>

-If you must use animations you should also avoid <a hreflang="en" href="https://web.dev/efficient-animated-content/">GIF</a> or at least convert them to optimized videos, since animated GIF can get really heavy.
+If you must use animations you should also avoid <a hreflang="en" href="https://web.dev/efficient-animated-content/">GIF</a> or at least convert them to optimized videos, since animated GIFs can get really heavy.

 #### Favicon and error pages

 By default, your browser will look for a favicon upon arriving on a website.
 If it's missing, most servers will return a 404 error and the HTML for the 404 page of said website.
 So, some things to consider:

-- Don't forget your favicon (and cache it)
+- Don't forget your favicon—and cache it!
-- Don't forget to optimize the HTML of your 404 page to make it as light as possible or, even better, configure your server to make sure it only sends some text rather than this HTML of your 404 page.
+- Don't forget to optimize the HTML of your 404 page to make it as light as possible or, even better, configure your server to make sure it only sends some text rather than the HTML of your 404 page.

-For more details on all this, check <a hreflang="en" href="https://nooshu.com/blog/2020/08/25/you-should-be-testing-your-404-pages-web-performance/">this article from Matt Hobbs</a>.
+For more details on all this, see <a hreflang="en" href="https://nooshu.com/blog/2020/08/25/you-should-be-testing-your-404-pages-web-performance/">this article from Matt Hobbs</a>.

 ### Optimizing external content

-One of the great things about web development is that you can easily rely on external content (frameworks and libraries but also content).
+One of the great things about web development is that you can easily rely on external content: frameworks and libraries but also content.
 However, just because it is easy to implement doesn't make it useful or any less impactful.
 For each external element that you want to add, try to ponder whether it is really needed by the users.
 If so, then try to integrate it as efficiently as possible.
-And also keep in mind that each piece of content comes at a cost (requests, additional code but also sometimes vulnerabilities or at least increasing the attack surface, etc).
+And also keep in mind that each piece of content comes at a cost—requests and additional code, but also sometimes vulnerabilities or at least increasing the attack surface.

 #### Third parties

 Third-party requests account for 45% of all requests, with 94% of mobile websites having at least one identifiable third-party resource.
 This is not surprising, given that third-party code is often used to deliver complex functionality on web pages.
 It also serves as a quick fix for including cross-platform content onto a website.

 {{ figure_markup(
   caption="Percent of third-party requests on mobile pages that are served from green hosting.",